 MLB schedule: Inter-league play just made things … weirder

 With the advent of inter-league play in 1997, the concept of balance was completely abandoned, with each team somehow managing to reach 162 points.
 In fact, it remained that way until the 1998 expansion that brought the Tampa Bay Devil Rays to the American League, the Arizona Diamondbacks to the National League, and the Milwaukee Brewers to the National League, resulting in the AL having 14 teams and the NL having 16 teams, with the AL having 14 teams and the NL having 16 teams.
 Inter-league play has become a part of everyday life in the year 2013.

 - 19 games vs divisional opponents (76 games)

 - 6 games versus four non-divisional opponents (24 games)

 - 7 games versus six non-divisional opponents (42 games)

 - 20 interleague games

 Another 162 games are played, with a major focus on divisional play, which can distort postseason seedings, which were modified from a rotational system among the divisions to being based on winning percentage in 1997, resulting in 162 games played.
-This shift occurred with the establishment of Major League Baseball as an umbrella governing body in the 1990s.
+This shift occurred following the establishment of Major League Baseball as an umbrella governing body in the 1990s.
 Individual leagues began to resemble the conferences of the National Football League and other North American professional sports, and scheduling choices were centralised at the national level.